 At the same time, the combination of strong economic growth and growing inequality (Shah et al. 2018; Chancel and Piketty 2019), typical of the Indian economy but also of many emerging countries, is fueling strong aspirations for social mobility.
 These can translate into the acquisition of sustainable consumer goods, a sign of integration into the consumer society.
 Aspirations can also translate into social investments such as marriage alliances, as in South Africa or India (James 2015; Srinivasan 2005).

-For households that are already massively indebted, and at a time when their sources of income are seriously affected, what will be the consequences of the lockdown?
+For households that are already massively indebted, and at a time when their sources of income are negatively affected, what have been the consequences of the first lockdown?
 In some countries, regulatory moratoriums force credit providers to suspend repayments.
-This has been the case in India until end of August, and this is obviously very good news for borrowers, at least in the short term.
-But what about informal lenders, who still represent the bulk of debt sources?
-And in order to survive the day-to-day, do households have the possibility of taking on new debts to cope with their falling income?
-In the absence of income, won’t they be forced to mortgage assets and what will be the consequences?
+This has been the case in India until end of August, and this was obviously very good news for borrowers, at least in the short term.
+But has the moratorium been respected?
+What about informal lenders, who still represent the bulk of debt sources?
+And in order to survive the day-to-day, did households have the possibility of taking on new debts to cope with their falling income?
+In the absence of income, were they not forced to mortgage assets and what will be the consequences?
 The drop in income is obviously dramatic in the short term.
 The loss of assets is even more dramatic because it threatens future security, and the scale of a crisis can be measured precisely by the size of the assets destroyed.
 In addition to physical capital (land, housing, agricultural equipment, and in India, gold), reputation and trust play a crucial role since both largely condition creditworthiness (and access to employment).
 The embeddedness of economic transactions in personal relationships, typical of informal economies (Platteau 1994; Hart 2000), remains a predominant reality in India (Harriss-White 2003).